 I. Each department shall forward its initial procedures on Range Elevation to the Office of the Academic Senate within 10 working days of approving the procedures.
 Any subsequent changes to the department's procedures on Range Elevation must be forwarded to the Academic Senate by November 1 of the academic year the procedures take effect.

 III.
-Evaluation Criteria
+Review Period

+The review period shall cover the period since the date of initial appointment or the date of the last range elevation.
+In either case, if this period is six years or more, candidates only need to provide documentation for the most recent six years.
+Candidates may choose to document additional years.

-To be recommended for range elevation, a lecturer must show professional growth and development appropriate to the lecturer's work assignment and the mission of the university during the period between the date of initial appointment or, where applicable, the date of the last range elevation and the time of the current request.
-This is the only review period in which candidates' professional achievements shall be evaluated.
+IV.
+Evaluation CriteriaTo be recommended for range elevation, a lecturer must show professional growth and development appropriate to the lecturer's work assignment and the mission of the university.

 This section lists examples of activities that may be used to demonstrate appropriate professional growth and development.
 It is neither exhaustive nor minimal, but simply a listing of the typical professional activities engaged in by Lecturers in a wide range of disciplines.
 In all cases quality of performance and appropriateness of the activity shall be the primary consideration when evaluating the merit of a specific activity.
 Activities are listed alphabetically, and no weighting shall be inferred from the order.

 - active participation at professional meetings and conferences